We've independently reviewed this article to make sure it's as accurate as we can make it.

 3. Hold the bucket by the drain pipe.
 Use it to catch any water that could be inside it.

 4. Fold a wire clothes hanger and push it through the drain pipe.
 Use the hanger to push any debris out of the pipe.

 5. Replace the drain hose.

-6. Plug the washing machine in and turn it on.
+6. Plug your washing machine in and turn it on.

 7. Run a new washing cycle.

-Your washing machine may stop spinning if its motor is faulty.
-If your motor is faulty, the washing machine will usually show an error code on its display.
-The error code is a series of letters and numbers.
-The code might look like the aftermath of your cat walking over your computer keyboard.
-But believe it or not, there is a way to decipher the code and find out how to fix your machine.
+In such cases, you’ll likely see an error code in a series of letters and numbers – It can look like the aftermath of your cat walking over your computer keyboard.
+But believe it or not, there is a way to decipher the code and find out how to fix your machine!

 There is an endless list of numbered codes and lettered codes that you can find in your user’s manual.
 Each code relates to a different problem that the manual will explain how to fix.
 Can’t find the user’s manual?
 Not to worry, you can also check out a manual online that will explain the codes.